 That’s a lot of apple pie!
 But wait.
 Let’s not forget about apple butter!
 You know, the kind that grandma always made.

-When I was little I can remember I would loads gobs of apple butter on a slice of homemade bread fresh out of the oven.
-Just one bite of this special treat and my toes would curl instantly!
+When I was little I can remember I would put gobs of apple butter on a slice of fresh homemade bread that came right out of the oven.
+Just one bite of this special treat and my taste buds were in heaven!

-Now the best apple butter is made with natural sweeteners and no applesauce.
+Now the best apple butter is made with natural sweeteners and sugar or applesauce.
 Secondly, great apple butter is cooked on low heat for a long time.

 I say, the darker the apple butter, the better.
-The rich color comes with slow cooking and the merging of the cinnamon.
+The rich color comes with slow cooking and the merging of cinnamon.
+For a more earthy and authentic flavor, use Cinnamon Sticks instead of powder.

 Enjoy apple butter any time of day; with fresh homemade bread and your morning cup of tea or java, as an afternoon snack or a midnight craving for something spicy and sweet.